-- teams of five students realize a data integration project including - 1. data gathering - 2. schema mapping and data translation - 3. identity resolution - 4. data quality assessment and data fusion - teams write a 12 page report about their project, present project results - you may choose their own application domain and data sets - minimum 4 data sets with a good degree of overlap in attributes and instances - in addition, we will propose some suitable data sets from the domains of - films and actors, products and e-shops, restaurants, geographic information - the number of participants in the projects is restricted to 60 - you need to register via Portal2 for the projects - 3 ECTS (70 % written project report, 30 % presentation of project results)
+- teams of four students realize a data integration project including - 1. data gathering - 2. schema mapping and data translation - 3. identity resolution - 4. data quality assessment and data fusion - teams write a 12 page report about their project, present project results - you may choose their own application domain and data sets - minimum 4 data sets with a good degree of overlap in attributes and instances - in addition, we will propose some suitable data sets from the domains of - films and actors, products and e-shops, restaurants, geographic information - 34 students have registered for the projects so far.
+Max 60 places. - 3 ECTS (70 % written project report, 30 % presentation of project results)